Walter Fletcher (running back): College career

 At Edinboro, Fletcher developed into one of the most productive running backs in program history.
-In 2017, he rushed for a school-record 1,740 yards and 18 rushing touchdowns, adding three receiving touchdowns for 21 total scores.
-His 1,740 rushing yards ranked second nationally in NCAA Division II and fifth all-time in PSAC single-season history.

-During the 2017 season, Fletcher recorded eight 100-yard rushing games and set Edinboro’s single-game rushing record with 328 yards, scoring four touchdowns in that performance.
-He also posted the most 200-yard games in a season in school history (4).
+During the 2017 season, he rushed for a school-record 1,740 yards and 18 rushing touchdowns, adding three receiving touchdowns for 21 total scores.
+His 1,740 rushing yards ranked second nationally in NCAA Division II and sixteenth all-time in the Pennsylvania State Athletic Conference.
+Fletcher recorded eight 100-yard rushing games that season and posted the most 200-yard rushing games in a single season in school history (4).
+He was named a Second Team All-American by the Associated Press.

+In 2018, Fletcher rushed for 1,624 yards and 17 touchdowns, finishing sixth nationally in total rushing yards and fifth in rushing yards per game among NCAA Division II players.
+During the season, he set Edinboro’s single-game rushing record with 328 yards on 21 carries and four touchdowns.
+Fletcher also became the first player in school history to record at least 100 rushing yards and 100 receiving yards in the same game against Gannon University.

-Following the season, Fletcher was named the 2017 PSAC West Offensive Player of the Year, becoming the first Edinboro player to earn the honor since Trevor Harris in 2008.
-He finished his Edinboro career ranked third in school history in career rushing yards and second in career rushing touchdowns.
+Following the season, Fletcher was named the 2018 Pennsylvania State Athletic Conference West Offensive Player of the Year, becoming the first Edinboro player to earn the honor since Trevor Harris in 2008.

+After three seasons at Edinboro, Fletcher finished third in school history in career rushing yards with 3,913, fourth in rushing attempts with 632, and second in career rushing touchdowns with 41.
+He holds multiple school records, including single-season rushing yards (1,740), rushing yards in a single game (328), most 200-yard rushing games in a season (4), and career points scored (288).

 With one year of eligibility remaining, Fletcher transferred to Ball State University as a graduate student for the 2019 season.
 At Ball State, he totaled 1,032 all-purpose yards, including 726 rushing yards on 132 carries (5.5 yards per carry), and added 26 receptions for 306 yards and two touchdowns.

 In his Division I debut against the Indiana Hoosiers at Lucas Oil Stadium, Fletcher scored on a 45-yard reception.
 He finished the season as Ball State’s second-leading rusher and earned All-MAC Honorable Mention recognition from Pro Football Focus (PFF).